 Key Function of the Church

-The key function of the church is to transform people's lives in Christ.
-Stetzer and Rainer states,
+The key function of the church is to transform lives in Christ.
+Stetzer and Rainer say, "The heart of the gospel we carry into the world is the transformation.
+The transformation brings freedom from sin, rigid legalism, and hopelessness."

-Christians love "church," because God has chosen the community of Christ followers to make know His manifold wisdom (Eph.
-3:10).
-When God transforms lives, He doesn't just build temples of the Holy Spirit in individuals, He builds His church by adding more lives to the body.
-God uses the individuals in the church to bring about the transformation of more individuals and, consequently, the growth of the church.
-The church is God's tool and instrument for His kingdom agenda.

-Stetzer and Rainer rightly say, "Growth for the church and growth of the individual believer occurs when we move 'out' by participating in God's mission."
-The church is God's missionary seeking the transformation of people and the community.

-Dever is correct in saying,

-If we are to grow as individual believers and as churches, we must sit under the Word.
-We must pray for the Holy Spirit to plant and to weed the gardens of our hearts.
-This spiritual growth is not optional; it is vital, because spiritual growth indicates life.
-Things that are truly alive, grow.

-Stetzer and Rainer asserts,

-As an example of a transformational leader, Jesus gave to others, invested in people, saw far and wide, sent people on missions away from Him, grieved for communities, lived a balanced life, accepted other cultures, gave up His will, surrounded Himself with lost people, and felt the needs of others.

-Church Health

-Cole states, "Church attendance, however, is not the barometer of how Christianity is doing.
+Church attendance, however, is not the barometer of how Christianity is doing.
 Ultimately, transformation is the product of the Gospel.
-It is not enough to fill our churches; we must transform our world."
+It is not enough to fill our churches; we must transform our world.
+Society and culture should change if the church has been truly effective.
+Dever and Alexander rightly define the fuction of the church:

-According to Cole, transformation is intended for the Church to grow.
-It should undergo spiritual growth, and one aspect of it is witnessing new souls brought into the Kingdom of God.
+Fundamentally, God intends the local church to be a corporate display of His glory and wisdom, both to unbelievers and to unseen spiritual powers ...
+The church is the only institution entrusted by God with the message of repentance of sins and belief in Jesus Christ for forgiveness.

+Church Growth

 Neil Cole rightly says, "Most warm-blooded living things grow to a point and reproduce.
 This is how the body of Christ is to grow."
 God has always wanted people to multiply and cover the earth with His glory, and this reality has implications for local churches as well.
 Cole is correct when he says, "The kingdom of God is meant to be decentralized, but people tend to centralize. ...
 The Church has been given a command to spread out and fill the earth as well."

 Similarly, local churches also need to be grown, multiply, and spread.
 Cole claims, "The New Covenant, established by Jesus' own blood spilled as a sacrifice, was to release a decentralized nation of priests who would multiply and fill the earth with His presence."
-Cole makes a valid point when he says, "In our organic church movement we have come to understand church as this: the presence of Jesus among His people called out as a spiritual family to pursue His mission on this planted."

-Cole presents a crucial point on church growth.
+Cole, however, provides important remarks regarding church growth, "Church attendance, however, is not the barometer of how Christianity is doing.
+Ultimately, transformation is the product of the Gospel.
+It is not enough to fill our churches; we must transform our world."
+According to Cole, transformation is intended for the Church to grow.
+It should undergo spiritual growth, and one aspect of it is witnessing new souls brought into the Kingdom of God.

+Regarding the expansion of the church Cole makes a very important point: growth can only be brought about by God.
 He states,

 Bible tells us throughout that only God can cause growth.
 Trying to cause growth is not possible for us and only confuses people.
 Worse than that, when we try to cause growth, we take upon our shoulders God's work, which can be blasphemous, human-centered, and prideful.
 This also sets many people up for disappointment when we promise them growth and we do not deliver.

-Cole gives significant statements on growth,
+Cole is correct to point out that God is the primary author of church growth.
+Many times, mission agencies and groups make futile attempts to build the church simply via human labor.
+Cole further says,